MolSSI/QCElemental/docs/source/install.rst

 Developing from Source
 ----------------------

-If you are a developer and want to make contributions Elemental, you can access the source code from `github <https://github.com/molssi/qcelemental>`_.
+If you are a developer and want to make contributions to QCElemental, you can access the source code from `github <https://github.com/molssi/qcelemental>`_.